 We note that Standard 6's reach is narrow, applying only to "firm name[s], trade name[s], fictitious name[s] and professional designation[s]."
-Therefore, Smith is free to inform her current or prospective clients and the public at large of her service on the City Council through other forms of communication.
+Therefore, Smith is free to inform her current or prospective clients and the public at large of her service on the City Council through most other forms of communication.
 For example, Standard 6 would not prohibit Smith from listing her governmental position in her resume or firm brochure, or from claiming to have gained expertise on governmental law by virtue of her work as a public official.
-These forms of communication provide context, delineating the public office held as only one of the lawyer's qualifications.
-Standard 6 instead recognizes that firm names, fictitious business names, and professional designations have a special ability to mislead the public by implying that the described honorific title constitutes the exclusive reason for retaining the lawyer, without reference to any of the lawyer's other qualifications.
+Unlike the simple juxtaposition of attorney name and political office on letterhead (or a business card), these other forms of communication provide context, delineating the public office held as only one piece of biographical information about the lawyer.
+Such factual descriptions do not by themselves imply a relationship between the governmental office and the lawyer's practice.^{4/} Standard 6 recognizes that firm names, fictitious business names, and professional designations have a special ability to mislead the public because they lack the context provided by other kinds of communications.
+Stripped of that context, an honorific title in a firm name or trade name suggests the lawyer's special ability to wield influence with a governmental agency due to the public office held by that lawyer and constitutes the principal reason for retaining the lawyer, without reference to any of the lawyer's other qualifications.

-Rule 1-400 (D)(2) and (3) are also applicable in S mith's situation.
-While it is objectively and verifiably true that Smith is a member of the city council, even true statements can be misleading.
-Rule 1-400(D)(2) states that a communication shall not be "arranged in any matter in a manner or format which . . . tends to confuse, deceive or mislead the public."
-Rule 1-400(D)(3) further prohibits an attorney from omitting to state any fact which "under the circumstances is necessary not to make the statement misleading."
+Even without reference to Standard 6, rule 1-400(D)(2) and (3) are applicable in Smith's situation.
+While it is objectively and verifiably true that Smith is a member of the city council, the rule recognizes that even true statements can be misleading.
+Thus, rule 1-400(D)(2) states that a communication shall not "arrange any matter in a manner or format which . . . tends to confuse, deceive, or mislead the public."
+Rule 1-400(D)(3) further prohibits an attorney from omitting to state any fact which under the circumstances "is necessary to make the statements made . . . not misleading to the public."
 As already noted, "[m]isleading advertising may be prohibited entirely."
 (Peel v.
-Attorney Disciplinary Comm'n of Ill.
-(1990) 496 US 91, 100.)
-Smith's listing of her governmental title on her firm letterhead in the manner of a professional designation violates Rule 1-400(D)(2) and (3) for the reasons we have discussed above.
-Smith's listing of her official title on her private law firm letterhead blurs her private and public roles in a manner that is likely to be confusing to the public.
+Attorney Registration and Disciplinary Comm'n of Ill.
+(1990) 496 U.S. 91, 100 [110 S.Ct.
+2281, 110 L.Ed.2d 83].)